Last updated on October 28, 2025

 Regular Box Toppers

 There aren’t currently any unconventional box toppers rolling around.
-Anything that you’re getting nowadays in your booster boxes are just foil rares from the set.
+Anything that you’re getting nowadays in your boxes of draft boosters are just foil rares from the set.
 You’ll sometimes get something special or a pack of cards, like in Crimson Vow, but the days of oversized cards seem to be over.

 Are Box Toppers Valuable?
 How Much Are They Usually Worth?

 Some box toppers, like the Double Masters ones, can be quite expensive at well over $100.
-The other pack box toppers seem to be much cheaper than that, with the second most expensive being the Zendikar Expeditions packs for just under $40.
+The other pack box toppers seem to be much cheaper than that, with the second most expensive being No products found. for just under $40.

 Buy-a-box promos are cards specifically given out at local game stores as a reward for buying a booster box of Magic cards.
 Buy-a-box is promo cards specifically from the set you’re buying while box toppers are actually inside the booster box and are meant to be an added bonus.